by Joshua Gill

 – – –

-Joshua Gill is a reporter for the Daily Caller News Foundation.
+Joshua Gill is a reporter at Daily Caller News Foundation.
 Follow Joshua on Twitter.